Jeremiah Brent Reveals the One Decor Decision He and Nate Berkus Always Agree On

 We may earn revenue from the products available on this page and participate in affiliate programs.

 If there’s anything we’ve learned from interviewing hundreds of interior designers, it’s that many of them have strong (and often differing) opinions.
 Even It couple Jeremiah Brent and Nate Berkus’s feelings don’t always align.
 Remember that time Brent spoke up for his love of matte black hardware and Berkus swiftly said he was “tired of it”?
-However, we recently learned there is one key decor trend that the pair see eye to eye on: checkerboard floors.
+However, we recently learned there is one trend that the pair see eye to eye on: checkerboard floors.

-Brent recently took to his Instagram account with a shot of timeless black and white tiles sitting in a Styrofoam box, presumably waiting to be installed, to verify.
-“The one thing we’ll always agree upon—checkerboard floors,” he wrote, tagging his husband so we know exactly who “we” is.
-We were relieved to hear that both of the seasoned design pros fully support this idea.
-There are so many options when it comes to the versatile pattern (monochrome, painted, tiled—you name it), so we’re here to offer up a few suggestions.
+Brent took to his Instagram account with a shot of timeless black and white tiles sitting in a Styrofoam box, presumably waiting to be installed, and stated: “The one thing we’ll always agree upon—checkerboard floors.”
+Brent tagged his husband so we know exactly who “we” is.

 For DIYers